petrkasp/essay-agent/README.md

 ## How to run

 1. Install `requirements.txt`
-2. Create `tokens.py` in the root and insert your Gemini API key
+2. Create `.env` in the root and insert your Gemini API key

 ```
 GOOGLE_API_KEY = YOUR_KEY_HERE